caninetools/canine.tools/services.md

 ---
 The canine.tools project provides lot of different frontends and services.
 If you want one requested, contact me!

+You can see status for each service at the [status page](https://status.canine.tools).
+Services will auto-update and restart automatically.
+If something is down, give it a few minutes!

 ---

 #### Frontends